Last Updated on November 14, 2020 by Oddmund Groette

-The table below shows the P/B and average return on both equity and capital invested (ROIC) over the last ten years.
-Lukoil has the second highest ROE despite having practically no debt/gearing.
-Including the debt, by using ROIC, ExxonMobil and Lukoil is in a class of their own:
+The table below shows the P/B and the average return on both equity and capital invested (ROIC) over the last ten years.
+Lukoil has the second-highest ROE despite having practically no debt/gearing.
+Including the debt, by using ROIC, ExxonMobil and Lukoil are in a class of their own:

 |P/BV||ROE %||ROIC %|

 The share price of Lukoil has performed well over the last two decades: